mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

     >
     >If the checks are not successful, learn more on the possible failure reasons in [this section](#monitor-message-presets).

-1. Once the checks are successful, the message surface gets the **[!UICONTROL Active]** status.
+1. Once the checks are successful, the channel surface gets the **[!UICONTROL Active]** status.
 It is ready to be used to deliver messages.

     ![](assets/preset-active.png)

-## Monitor message surfaces {#monitor-message-presets}
+## Monitor channel surfaces {#monitor-message-presets}

-All your message surfaces display in the **[!UICONTROL Channels]** > **[!UICONTROL Message surfaces]** menu.
-Filters are available to help you browse through the list (channel type, user, status).
+All your channel surfaces display in the **[!UICONTROL Channels]** > **[!UICONTROL Channel surfaces]** menu.
+Filters are available to help you browse through the list (channel, user, status).

 ![](assets/preset-filters.png)

-Once created, message surfaces can have the following statuses:
+Once created, channel surfaces can have the following statuses:

-* **[!UICONTROL Draft]**: The message surface has been saved as a draft and has not been submitted yet.
+* **[!UICONTROL Draft]**: The channel surface has been saved as a draft and has not been submitted yet.
 Open it to resume the configuration.
-* **[!UICONTROL Processing]**: The message surface has been submitted and is going through several verifications steps.
+* **[!UICONTROL Processing]**: The channel surface has been submitted and is going through several verifications steps.
-* **[!UICONTROL Active]**: The message surface has been verified and can be selected to create messages.
+* **[!UICONTROL Active]**: The channel surface has been verified and can be selected to create messages.
-* **[!UICONTROL Failed]**: One or several checks have failed during the message surface verification.
+* **[!UICONTROL Failed]**: One or several checks have failed during the channel surface verification.
-* **[!UICONTROL Deactivated]**: The message surface is deactivated.
+* **[!UICONTROL Deactivated]**: The channel surface is deactivated.
 It cannot be used to create new messages.

-In case a message surface creation fails, the details on each possible failure reason are described below.
+In case a channel surface creation fails, the details on each possible failure reason are described below.

 If one of these errors occurs, contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html){target="_blank"} to get assistance.